Florida Podiatric Medical Society (FPMS)

 FPMS is recognized by the Internal Revenue Service as a 501(c)(3) organization.
 All donations made to the Society may be charitable contributions and may be fully deductible (check with your accountant).

-For those who have reached their life-long goals and are looking to give back to the podiatric profession, a trust donation can also be made to the Society.
+- For those who have reached their life-long goals and are looking to give back to the podiatric profession, a trust donation can also be made to the Society.
+Click HERE to name the FPMS Educational Foundation, Inc. as a beneficiary in your estate plan.

 Elected in 2018 (Expire in 2020)